koka-lang/nodec/readme.md

 ```C
 int uv_fs_close(uv_loop_t* loop, uv_fs_t* req, uv_file file, uv_fs_cb cb);
 ```
-We need to thread around a `loop` parameter everywhere, and create a fresh request object `req`.
+We need to pass around a `loop` parameter everywhere, and create a fresh request object `req`.
 Then we can pass in the actualy file to close, `file`, but then need a top-level continuation function `cb`.
 If there are any locals you need in that callback you need to explicitly allocate them and store them into the request object